 Next Association Meeting

 The 2017 Annual Conference and Meeting will be at the EverSource office in Newington on Monday, March 27th and Tuesday, March 28th.
 We will be having speakers from the AFT and Connecticut State Police present some fire investigation case studies.
 We will have Bob Benedetti from NFPA review the 2012 edition of NFPA 30 and 2011 edition of NFPA 30B.
 We will also have Rob Neale of ICC give a presentation.
+DOWNLOAD BROCHURE

-Please add in that we will be having lunch at 12:00 in the auditorium (the food served in the hallway and tables in the auditorium).
+We will be having lunch at 12:00 in the auditorium (the food served in the hallway and tables in the auditorium).
 Since we are having the tables, the maximum amount of people that can attend is 120.
 So we will not be able to take walk-in.

 Seeking rural fire department members!